jthute/JTworkspace/README.md

 yarn add flow-to-typescript

 # Or, using NPM:
  npm install flow-to-typescript --save
 Usage
 CLI
 # Install globally
  yarn global add flow-to-typescript

+Now you can build your test files with a simple command in the console: tsc --watch --project test/tsconfig.json

 # Compile a file (all of these are equivalent)
 flow2ts my/file.js.flow